 </xs:sequence>

 Schema definition errors are then detected as for choice group types.
-Notice how the xs:minOccurs and xs:maxOccurs for the rewritten element reference are computed based on the possible occurrences from the original source.
+Notice how the XSDL minOccurs and maxOccurs for the rewritten element reference are computed based on the possible occurrences from the original source.

 Processing then constructs this array element by parsing the data.